 To find the best home improvement loan, it pays to shop around.
 This means doing your research and exploring your options.
-When you borrow responsibly—only taking on a loan you can afford to repay, and making all your payments on time—a personal loan can not only help you affordably finance major home repairs and improvements, but other big-ticket items.
-Weddings, moving expenses, funeral costs, medical bills, and consolidating credit card debt are other reasons to consider a personal loan.
+When you borrow responsibly—only taking on a loan you can afford to repay and making all your payments on time—a personal loan can help you affordably finance major home repairs and improvements.